360 [RN/RAF] SQUADRON

 the Marcus Herbote (Spotting Group Gutersloh):

-Thanks also to the late Les Bywaters for the link on his website
+Thanks also to the late Les Bywaters for the link on the website:

 TRIBUTE TO THE ENGLISH ELECTRIC CANBERRA